oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   ]
 ```

-> The list of involements contains an item which does not contain the property `date`.
+> The list of involvements contains an item which does not contain the property `date`.

 ### 6.2.8 Use of MD5 as the only Hash Algorithm